-Amenities for 3rd tower coming to Edmonton’s Ice District yet to be determined: Katz Group
+Amenities for new tower coming to Edmonton’s Ice District yet to be determined: Katz Group

-As Ice District begins to take shape in downtown Edmonton, an official with the team behind the development says the vision for the forthcoming third tower hasn’t changed, even if some of the previously planned amenities may be subject to change.
+As Ice District begins to take shape in downtown Edmonton, an official with the team behind the development says the vision for a forthcoming tower hasn’t changed, even if some of the previously planned amenities may be subject to change.

 “The vision really hasn’t changed from its inception,” Tim Shipton, senior vice-president for Katz Group/Oilers Entertainment Group (OEG), said one day after OEG provided a city committee with an update on the project.